 - 7-Joker-9 is a valid sequence.

-- 5-5-Joker is a valid group, with the Joker representing the missing fives.
-Either a 5 or a 5 can be added to this group later.
+- 5-5-Joker is a valid group, with the Joker representing the two missing fives.

 - 5-5-A is not valid now, because the club Ace is just a natural Ace, not a wild card.